 - Finishing Touches:

-- Garnish with fresh herbs for a vibrant touch.
+- Garnish with fresh herbs before serving

 4.3 Instant Pot Alternative